joanafbrito/joanafbrito/README.md

 - 👋 Hi, I’m @joanafbrito
-- 👀 I’m interested in getting out with my dog, getting to know new people and to lear daily becaming the best of me :)
+- 👀 I’m interested in getting out with my dog, getting to know new people and to learn daily becaming the best of me :)
 - 🌱 I’m currently learning Front End Development at Turing
-- 💞️ I’m looking to collaborate with this community.
+- 💞️ I’m looking to collaborate with this community and make a difference.
 - 📫 How to reach me email: joanafiorentini@hotmail.com

 <!---